Skip to article frontmatterSkip to article content

 Prepare the Data

-It would probably make sense to collapse these data somewhat to show a representation of true positives vs false negatives (as a ratio) across depths (x axis) and faceted for hom/het in the non-pooled data.
+It would probably make sense to collapse these data somewhat to show a representation of true positives vs false negatives (as a ratio) across depths (x axis) and faceted for hom/het.
 We will also remove inversions that weren’t simulated for a sample b/c we aren’t interested in true negatives (since there were no false positives).
+Let’s also remove naibr (for now).

 head(samples)